cybersec-soc-rgu/cybersec-soc-rgu.github.io/README.md

 * **[Etaree: An effective trend-aware reputation evaluation engine for wireless medical sensor networks](<https://ieeexplore.ieee.org/document/9162325>)** in *IEEE Conference on Communications and Network Security (CNS) - 2020*

+* **[Anomaly Detection in Network Traffic Using Dynamic Graph Mining with a Sparse Autoencoder](<https://ieeexplore.ieee.org/document/8887418>)** in *IEEE 18th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom) - 2019*

 ### Software Security :